iXsystems/ixautomation/README.md

 sudo pkg install py36-ixautomation
 ```

-Specify a connected ethernet interface with access to DHCP for VMs ( Substitue re0 with your interface )
+Specify a connected Ethernet interface with access to DHCP for VMs ( Substitute re0 with your interface )

 ```
 sysrc -f /etc/rc.conf ixautomation_iface="re0"